airpair/angular-controllers-the-dry-way/post.md

 This directive has the same functionality in all these places with a small variation each time.

-Of course, I don't want to create big controller that handles all the use cases of my directives, what I want is a small lean controller for each directive that reuses the common code in the service and then amends it  to suit the needs of the directive.
+Of course, I don't want to create a big controller that handles all the use cases of my directives, what I want is a small lean controller for each directive that reuses the common code in the base service and then amends it to suit the needs of the directive.

 ##Template Method Design Pattern
-One way to implement that is by using Template Method design pattern.
+One way to implement that is by using "Template Method" design pattern.
 Template Method pattern defines a skeleton of the base controller function, and defers some steps to the individual controllers to implement.

 Template method design pattern not only separates the common code to the base controller but also forces specific structure to the client controllers which makes code more maintainable.

-Also, in order to have different controllers for each of our directives we need to allow the directive to accept the controller as a parameter.
+Also, in order to have different controllers for each instance of the directive we need to allow the directive to accept the controller as a parameter.

 ##How to implement this
-In the following part of this post I am sharing with you how to do that.
+In the following section of this post I am sharing with you how to do that.

 1- Create template method as an Angular service.
 Use the service to create a constructor function so it can be instantiated and modified by different controllers.